This post is sponsored by KGORGE, use code CB18 for 18% off

 (I mean…can you believe this transformation?!?!?!)

-My sister and her fiance’s deck has a hot tub built-in (which you can kind of see at the bottom of the above pictures), but it’s easy to see that any of their neighbors have a clear view of them.
+This deck has a hot tub built-in (which you can kind of see at the bottom of the above pictures), but it’s easy to see that any of their neighbors have a clear view of them.
 In the summer, they have a little more privacy, but not much.

 They wanted to install some curtains to help their backyard feel a little cozier and give them that much-needed privacy.
 With the hot tub so close to the bottom of the curtains, though, they wanted to make sure the curtains wouldn’t be flying in their faces – so the dual grommeted outdoor curtains that KGORGE recommended were a perfect solution!